klees/ILIAS/docs/development/maintenance.md

 with the `Authority to (De-)Assign Authorities` in that Component.
 If you are the last person holding that `Authority`, please contact the Product Manager and the Technical Board per email instead.
+* If the person with `Authority to (De-)Assign Authorities` for a `Component` wants to remove someone from an assignment to an `Authority` in said `Component`, she should open a PR against the `trunk`-branch of the [official ILIAS Repository](https://github.com/ILIAS-eLearning/ILIAS) and tag it with `authorities`, `documentation` and `jour fixe`.
+The change will then be announced on the next Jour Fixed.
 * If an Authority has nobody assigned or if the holder of an Authority would like to pass the responsibility over to somebody else, the Authority is listed in the agenda of the Jour Fixe.